gaborbata/jpass/README.md

 Download
 --------

-You can find the latest distribution packages under the [releases](https://github.com/gaborbata/jpass/releases) link.
+You can find the latest distribution package under the [releases](https://github.com/gaborbata/jpass/releases/latest) link.

 Alternatively, for Windows, you can also download and install JPass using [scoop](https://scoop.sh/):